tchitchek-lab/CellVizR/README.md

     ## Manifold markers are: TCRgd, NKP44, HLADR, NKp30, NKp46, NKG2D, CD3, CD16, CD56, CD8

-    ## 12:27:19 UMAP embedding parameters a = 1.896 b = 0.8006
+    ## 16:56:21 UMAP embedding parameters a = 1.896 b = 0.8006

-    ## 12:27:19 Read 42000 rows and found 10 numeric columns
+    ## 16:56:21 Read 193322 rows and found 10 numeric columns

-    ## 12:27:19 Using Annoy for neighbor search, n_neighbors = 15
+    ## 16:56:21 Using Annoy for neighbor search, n_neighbors = 15

-    ## 12:27:20 Building Annoy index with metric = euclidean, n_trees = 50
+    ## 16:56:22 Building Annoy index with metric = euclidean, n_trees = 50

     ## 0%   10   20   30   40   50   60   70   80   90   100%

     ## [----|----|----|----|----|----|----|----|----|----|

     ## **************************************************|
-    ## 12:27:23 Writing NN index file to temp file C:\Users\GWMA\AppData\Local\Temp\Rtmpqm4wTr\file2c987a2e71c0
+    ## 16:56:37 Writing NN index file to temp file C:\Users\GWMA\AppData\Local\Temp\RtmpmIkY0J\file1cc0551d85c
-    ## 12:27:23 Searching Annoy index using 40 threads, search_k = 1500
+    ## 16:56:38 Searching Annoy index using 40 threads, search_k = 1500
-    ## 12:27:25 Annoy recall = 100%
+    ## 16:56:47 Annoy recall = 100%
-    ## 12:27:25 Commencing smooth kNN distance calibration using 40 threads
+    ## 16:56:47 Commencing smooth kNN distance calibration using 40 threads
-    ## 12:27:26 Initializing from normalized Laplacian + noise
+    ## 16:56:51 Initializing from normalized Laplacian + noise
-    ## 12:27:27 Commencing optimization for 200 epochs, with 843812 positive edges using 1 thread
+    ## 16:56:57 Commencing optimization for 200 epochs, with 3859266 positive edges using 1 thread
-    ## 12:27:55 Optimization finished
+    ## 16:59:15 Optimization finished

 The main arguments of the `generateManifold` function are:

--   the `markers` argument is used to specify the markers to use for the manifold generation
+-   the `markers` argument is used to specify the markers to use for the manifold generation,
--   the `type` argument is used to specify the clustering method to use
+-   the `type` argument is used to specify the clustering method to use.

 The second step allows the clustering to be performed from the manifold by following the instructions below: